-Ariana Grande Wears Celebratory Black Leather & Lace
+Ariana Grande Wears Celebratory Black Leather & Lace In New Instagram Share

 Ariana was looking up in the image.
 Her hair color appeared to be blonder than its normal dark hue and provided a stark contrast to the black color of her outfit.
 It was blown out straight and hung down both the front of her body and her back.

 Dangerous Woman was Ariana’s third studio album.
 The 15 tracks took listeners through her interpretation of strength through femininity.
 Dangerous Woman was a turning point in the singer’s career.
-Prior to this release, she was best known for bubble gum pop tunes and her television work on the two Nickelodeon series Victorious and Sam & Cat.
+Prior to this release, she was best known for bubble gum pop tunes and her television work on two Nickelodeon series — Victorious and Sam & Cat.
 Dangerous Woman allowed the singer to embrace a more mature image, and the album transformed her into a music superstar.

-Ariana’s fans were thrilled by the singer’s nod of appreciation to one of her best-loved albums.
-They shared their feelings in the comments section of the share.
+Ariana’s fans were thrilled by the singer’s nod to one of her best-loved albums, and they shared their feelings in the comments section of the share.

 “This album is everything,” stated one fan of their love for the package of music.

-“There are too many bops for me to decide which one of them is my favorite tune,” said a second follower of the singer on Instagram.
+“There are too many bops for me to decide which one of them is my favorite tune,” said a second follower of the singer.

 “How is it four years already since the release of my complete and utter favorite album of yours of all time?
-It just can’t be!” exclaimed a third fan.
+It just can’t be!” exclaimed a third devotee.

-“You are smoking hot in this photo, just saying,” remarked a fourth follower.
+“You are smoking hot in this photo, just saying,” remarked a fourth user.